Vidmaster/cybr8420-group4/CodeAnalysis.md

 ## Findings From Code Review

-The results of the full SonarCloud scan we performed are here: https://sonarcloud.io/dashboard?id=Vidmaster_spring-security
+The results of the full SonarCloud scan performed on Spring Security are available here: https://sonarcloud.io/dashboard?id=Vidmaster_spring-security.
+While SonarCloud does allow comments and analysis on issues within the application itself, we did not make use of this functionality.
+All of the results of our investigation appear below.

 ### CWE-916: Use of Password Hash With Insufficient Computational Effort